 Battery Life

-Battery life holds up well, allowing extended use without frequent recharging.
+The battery life is impressive, allowing extended use without frequent recharges.

 #2